 In theory, engagement means the willingness to pay for the product or service.
 A mobile app offers an opportunity to interact with the customers at different facets of the marketing campaign.

-Reason #3 – A mobile app allows customer feedback in real-time.
+Benefit #3 – A mobile app allows customer feedback in real-time.

 As already mentioned above, your customers would always have something to say about your brand, products, services, and even employees—good or bad.
-A mobile app is a right platform to let all these activities take place.
+A mobile app is the right platform to let all these activities take place.

-Reason #4 – A mobile app increases the return on investment.
+Benefit #4 – A mobile app increases the return on investment.

 This is perhaps the most benefit of having a mobile app—the higher returns on investment.
 Speaking of costs, the money needed to invest in marketing activities will be reduced significantly.
 The same is true for reducing overhead costs.

 Given that it would take several months to recuperate the initial cost of developing the mobile app, the app itself allows selling at a faster rate.
-Exclusive and limited time offers, for example, encourage people to buy straight from the app.
+Exclusive and limited-time offers, for example, encourage people to buy straight from the app.

 Faster turnover of inventories also has perks, allowing the business to offer newer products or services that the target market needs.

-Reason # 5 – A mobile app supports business analytics.
+Benefit # 5 – A mobile app supports business analytics.